 - Toxicogenomics, drug discovery and genomic medicines

-Chance of experiment failure and false positive results are very high.
+The chance of experiment failure and false-positive results are very high.

 The molecular cytogenetic methods are expensive and the shelf life of the oligo chip is not so good.